Patteerrik/Athletic-Club/README.md

 * "Love runnig" helped with getting the favicon in place
 * [Brocode](https://www.youtube.com/watch?v=VQWu4e6agPc&list=WL&index=6&t=53s) used to create a dropdown menu
 * [Fontawesome](https://fontawesome.com/) was used for all fonts
-* [Am I responsive](https://ui.dev/amiresponsive) was used to see how the site look on diffent devices
+* [Am I responsive](https://ui.dev/amiresponsive) was used along with Google chrome devtools to see how the site look on various devices
+* I used [W3schools](https://www.w3schools.com/), [She code](https://www.shecodes.io/), [Brocode](https://www.youtube.com/@BroCodez), [Geeks for geeks](https://www.geeksforgeeks.org/) and LMS for information on a large variety of problem solutions